 For most GCSE/IGCSEs you do not need to have any prior knowledge of the subject.
 However, if you would like to enrol to study English Language GCSE/IGCSE you will need some experience of writing and reading English.
 Our GCSE and IGCSE English Language courses are not designed as courses in English as a second language, but to meet the requirements of exam board specifications that aim to assess native speakers of English.

-Unlike many of our competitors who operate a general pool of tutors, each OOL student will be given and individual tutor for every one of their subjects.
-This has the huge advantage that over your period of study you will build up a relationship and work together to ensure that your support suits your individual requirements and gives you the best possible preparation for your exam.
+Unlike many of our competitors who operate a general pool of tutors, each OOL student will be given an individual tutor for every one of their subjects.
+This is a huge advantage, as it means that over your period of study you will build up a relationship and work together to ensure that your support suits your individual requirements and gives you the best possible preparation for your exam.

 All our courses include dedicated tutor support via telephone and email.
 All OOL tutors are fully qualified experienced teachers who work from home and are able to offer flexible contact times, including evenings and weekends.
 Indeed some still teach part-time in schools, while others are AQA examiners and markers, so they are fully aware of the needs of our students.

-It is important to establish when would be good contact times for both you and the tutor and if you are studying outside the UK, for example, you might be in a different time zone, and so will need to be very clear about mutually convenient contact times.
+It is important to establish when would be good contact times for both you and the tutor.
+If you are studying outside the UK, for example, you might be in a different time zone, and so will need to be very clear about mutually convenient contact times.